google/fonts/ProjectChecklist.md

 ### Repo Contents

+- [ ] Short summary and website

+At the top of the repo page is a summary input, that can be set to a short (10 words or less) description of the project.

+If the project has a gh-pages branch (see below) then its URL can be included.

 - [ ] `.gitignore`

 Each Github repo must have a `.gitignore` file with at least the following contents